 The 1989 Children Act says that Children's Social Care at Sheffield City Council should look into all concerns about children and young people in Sheffield that they are told about.

-The Sheffield Safeguarding Children Board is responsible for monitoring child protection in Sheffield.
+The Sheffield Children Safeguarding Partnership is responsible for monitoring child protection in Sheffield.
 Different agencies such as health, education, police and the Children's Social Care work together to ensure that all organisations are doing their best to protect children and young people.